 2019/20 | 24,100 |

 Both sole traders and limited companies can claim business mileage.
 Employees can claim from you as their employer.
-If you don’t pay employees business mileage, or you pay a lower amount than the HMRC’s approved mileage rates, those employees can claim the difference from HMRC at the end of the financial year.
+If you don’t pay employees business mileage or pay a lower amount than the HMRC’s approved mileage rates, those employees can claim the difference from HMRC at the end of the financial year.

 There are several benefits to having a company car.
-First is the obvious benefit of allowing employees to drive a safe, modern car.
+First is the obvious advantage of allowing employees to drive a safe, modern car.
 For companies that want to project a particular image, having their employees drive their chosen vehicles can contribute to this.
 There are even specialist luxury company car fleets to choose from.

-In the past, companies often had a fleet of vehicles from which employees would be allocated a car.
+Previously, companies often had a fleet of vehicles from which employees would be allocated a car.
 However, in recent times, many companies have switched to providing a list of pre-approved cars that employees can purchase at a special rate.

 For the employee, having a company car brings the benefit of having insurance and maintenance covered by their employer while not having to be tied into a financial contract.
-They also don’t have to deal with the car’s depreciating value, as they don’t own it, and it’s likely they get to drive a new model every few years.
+They also don’t have to deal with the car’s depreciating value, as they don’t own it, and they likely get to drive a new model every few years.

 Overall, it’s generally cheaper to pay the tax on a company car than to lease the same car from a private source.
-However, if the employee has a particular preference for a car that is not provided by the employer or already owns a car they are happy with, then a company car is less of an attractive benefit.
+However, if the employee has a particular preference for a car not provided by the employer or already owns a car they are happy with, then a company car is less of an attractive benefit.

-Can Sole Traders have company cars?
+Can Sole Traders Have Company Cars?

 Calculating your company car tax can be complex.
 For further advice and information regarding company car tax and how DS Burge & Co can help, get in touch with our friendly team of accountants today.